JamyGolden/PlusSlider/README.markdown

 * Easily swap between **fading** &amp; *sliding*
 * Multiple PlusSliders per page
 * Very _simple_ &amp; _valid markup_
-* Autoplay (_Optional_)
+* AutoSlide (_Optional_)
 * **Next/Previous** Navigation (_Optional_)
 * Titled or numbered **paginated** navigation (_Optional_)
 * Callback available after each slide
+* Supports slides of various width and height
-* Tested on *IE 7+* and *modern browsers*
+* Tested on *IE 6+* and *modern browsers*

 ## Default Options
     $('#slider').plusSlider({

+        /* General */
+        sliderType: 'slider', // Choose whether the carousel is a 'slider' or a 'fader'
+        width: false, // Overide the default CSS width
+        height: false, // Overide the default CSS width

+        /* Display related */
+        defaultSlide: 0, // Sets the default starting slide - Number based on item index
+        displayTime: 4000, // The amount of time the slide waits before automatically moving on to the next one.
+This requires 'autoSlide: true'
+        sliderEasing: 'linear', // Anything other than 'linear' and 'swing' requires the easing plugin
+        speed: 500, // The amount of time it takes for a slide to fade into another slide

+        /* Functioanlity related */
+        autoSlide: true, // Creats a times, looped 'slide-show'
+        keyboardNavigation: true, // The keyboard's directional left and right arrows function as next and previous buttons
+        pauseOnHover: true, // AutoSlide does not continue ifsomeone hovers over Plus Slider.

+            /* Arrow related */
             createArrows: true, // Creates forward and backward navigation
-        nextText: 'Next', // The next button's text
+            nextText: 'Next', // Adds text to the 'next' trigger
-        prevText: 'Previous', // The previous button's text
+            prevText: 'Previous', // Adds text to the 'prev' trigger

+            /* Pagination related */
             createPagination: true, // Creates Numbered pagination
             paginationBefore: false, // Place the pagination above the slider within the HTML
-        paginationWidth: true, // Automatically gives the pagination a dynamic width
+            paginationWidth: false, // Automatically gives the pagination a dynamic width
             paginationTitle: false, // Checks for attribute 'data-title' on each slide and names the pagination accordingly
-        paginationThumbnails: false, // Creates a thumbnail preview of the slide you hover over in the pagination.
-Note: To use this effectuively, make sure you're using the 'transform: scale(x,y) CSS property.
-Doesn't work in IE.

-        displayTime: 4000, // The amount of time the slide waits before automatically moving on to the next one.
-This requires 'autoPlay: true'
-        speed: 500, // The amount of time it takes for a slide to fade into another slide

-        autoPlay: true, // Creats a times, looped 'slide-show'
-        keyboardNavigation: true, // The keyboard's directional left and right arrows function as next and previous buttons
-        pauseOnHover: true, // Autoplay does not continue ifsomeone hovers over Plus Slider.

-        sliderEasing: 'linear', // Anything other than 'linear' and 'swing' requires the easing plugin
-        sliderType: 'slider', // Choose whether the carousel is a 'slider' or a 'fader'

-        width: false, // Overide the default CSS width
-        height: false, // Overide the default CSS width
+        /* Callbacks */

-        onSlide: null // Callback function for you developers });
+        onSlide: null // Callback function

+    });

 ## Using Navigation Functions